 The main characters in both series also seems a bit awkward when trying to interact with 'normal' people, yet somewhat like a leader among their own small clique/group of friends (which seems to be a coding guy and the weird girl in both series).

 Besides that, they also have in common that reality seems somewhat off or twisted to the protagonist.
-There might be more, but this is
+There might be more, but this is my impression after the

 The protagonists in both series believe in the existence of a secret organization that is out there to get them.
 Both shows display a good balance between comedy and darker themes.